VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

     FAILED (failures=1)
     Destroying test database for alias 'default'...

-Similar to the error, `nose` will give you a traceback to the failure, which test failed, and how many tests failed.
+Similar to the error, `nose` will give a traceback to the failure, which test failed, and how many tests failed.